pap3rhat/visualization-tools/README.md

 * *PAUSE*: Pauses the replay.
 * *RESUME*: Resumes the replay.
 * *STOP*: Stops the replay.

 While the replay is playing you can try using different visualization effects as described here: <a href="#test-world">Test world</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-/TODO: Bilder ?

 ### Visu-tools package
 The package contains a view different folders filled with scripts, materials and other information in order to make everything work.
-Feel free to go through it and, if necessary, modify it for your needs.
+Feel free to go through it and, if necessary, modify it to your needs.

 #### *Visualization effects function*
 In the following the different parts contributing to the visualization effects function will be listed.